Monday, August 11, 2025

 - Component-based composition for building agent workflows by connecting nodes representing tools, data sources, and logic

-- Pre-built component library with nodes for API calls, data processing, AI analysis, and human review points
+- MCP Ready In addition nodes for API calls, data processing, AI analysis, and human review points, one can evaluate and seamlessly bind MCP tools.

 - Real-time validation feedback with instant issue highlighting as you compose workflows